Lingo (British game show): Puzzlewords (Revival series only)

-Original
+Original version

 In the 1988 version (which was based on the original U.S. syndicated version), the game was played between two teams.
-They were each assigned a 25-space "Lingo card" (similar to American bingo) with odd or even numbers respectively with seven numbers on each card already marked.
+They were each assigned a 25-space "Lingo card" (similar to American bingo) with ten numbers on each card already marked (such that two were marked off on each horizontal row and two on each vertical column).
+The blue team’s card contained only odd numbers, while the green team played with even numbers.
 Each word was five letters in length and each correct guess awarded £50.
-The team would also be allowed to draw two balls from a hopper containing balls with the 18 remaining numbers on the card, two prize balls and three red balls.
-Drawn numbers were marked off on the team's Lingo card but drawing a red ball immediately ended the team's turn and passed control to their opponents.
+Upon guessing correctly, the team would draw two balls from a hopper containing balls with the 15 remaining numbers on the card, two white surprise balls and three red balls.
+Drawn numbers were marked off on the team's Lingo card, and surprise balls awarded the team a prize.
+Drawing a red ball immediately ended the team's turn and passed control to their opponents.
 Forming a "Lingo" line of five numbers in a row vertically, horizontally or diagonally awarded a £100 bonus.

 The team with the highest score at the end of the game advanced to the bonus round "No Lingo"; the team was given a new card with 16 spaces covered, arranged in a star shape along the diagonals, middle row and middle column (but excluding the centre space).
 Unlike the main game, the objective was to avoid forming a line of five in a row.
-The team once again had to solve mystery words (given the first letter and one additional letter) but were required to draw one ball for each guess taken and two more as a penalty if they ran out of guesses.
+The team once again had to solve mystery words (given the first letter and one additional letter) but were required to draw one ball afterward for each guess taken.
+If they failed to guess after five attempts, they had to draw two additional balls as a penalty (seven total).
 The hopper initially contains 39 numbered balls consisting of the even figures from 2 to 80 (but excluding the ball corresponding to the centre space) and one silver ball.

 If the team drew a numbered ball, it was discarded and marked off if it appeared on their card.
-If the team draws the silver ball, they no longer have to draw any more numbers for the round and the ball is returned to the hopper.
+If the team drew the silver ball, they no longer had to draw any more numbers for the round and the silver ball was returned to the hopper.
 After each successful round, the team's pot is doubled and they are given the option to leave with their winnings or play another round.
 If the team forms a Lingo at any point, the game ends and the team's bonus winnings are reduced by half.
 Up to five rounds could be played, beginning with a base pot of £100 and progressing to the grand prize of £3,200, beginning with the second round, the ball corresponding to the centre space is added to the hopper.

-Revival

-The 2021 revival does not use any bingo mechanics and consists only of word guessing in various formats, beginning with three teams: